Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/armature.rst

 =======

 .. figure:: /images/modeling_modifiers_deform_armature_panel.png
+   :align: right

-   Armature Modifier.
+   The Armature modifier.

 Object
    The name of the armature object used by this modifier.
 Preserve Volume
    Use quaternions for preserving volume of object during deformation.
 It can be better in many situations.

-   Without *Preserve Volume*, rotations at joints tend to scale down the neighboring geometry, up to nearly zero at 180 degrees from rest position.
+   Without it, rotations at joints tend to scale down the neighboring geometry, up to nearly zero at 180 degrees from rest position.
-   With *Preserve Volume*, the geometry is no longer scaled down, but there is a "gap", a discontinuity when reaching 180 degrees from rest position.
+   With it, the geometry is no longer scaled down, but there is a "gap", a discontinuity when reaching 180 degrees from rest position.

-.. list-table:: Example of Quaternion option effects.
+.. list-table:: Example of *Preserve Volume* effects.
    Note that the icosphere is deformed using the envelopes weights.

    * - .. figure:: /images/modeling_modifiers_deform_armature_preserve-volume-1.png